lfrommelt/monty/2021/02_Variables_Assignments/02_Variables_Assignments_Ex.md

    :::

-# Variable Assignments and Common Operators (20 points)
+# Variable Assignments and Common Operators (25 points)

 ## Analyzing code

 1. Which of the following lines of code throws an error?
 Why?
-2. Which lines make sense to use in a script?
+2. These lines of code where executed in the Python Shell.
+What changes if you use them in a Python script?
+Do they still make sense in a script?

    ```python
    2 + 2